Distributional Statistical Models: Weak Moments, Cumulants, and a Central Limit Theorem: Introduction

-The classical approach to statistical inference rests on the existence of a probability density with respect to a dominating measure: one writes down a likelihood, derives moments and cumulants from the density, and builds estimators and tests on these quantities.
-When moments do not exist or the density is not available in closed form, the classical machinery breaks down.
-The framework proposed here represents a genuine change of paradigm: it replaces the density--dominating-measure pair with a distribution--kernel pair $(T,\varphi)$, and it replaces ordinary expectations with the distributional pairing $\langle T,\psi\varphi\rangle$.
-The crucial point is that \emph{this substitution does not sacrifice probabilistic content}.
+Giving up the density might seem to come at a price: does one not also give up probabilistic content---event probabilities, quantiles, tail probabilities?
+The crucial point is that \emph{it does not}.
 In Section~\ref{subsec:preliminaries_spaces} we show that the weak expectation determines a kernel-weighted distribution function by approximating indicator functions with Schwartz functions (Proposition~\ref{prop:weighted-cdf-recovery}), and that the ordinary distribution function is recovered whenever the underlying density is identifiable from the weak representation (Corollary~\ref{cor:cdf-recovery}).
 The weak framework thus supports the same kinds of probabilistic statements---event probabilities, quantiles, confidence intervals---and even allows statistical inference, just as classical density-based methods do, while extending seamlessly to models where no classical moments exist or densities are not available.
 Moreover, in the classical density setting, the framework admits an explicit reconstruction interpretation: weak data determine a regularised version of the density, from which the original density can be recovered by stable inverse methods (see Appendix~\ref{app:reconstruction}).

 \pulo